incoming-inc/android-template-app/upgrade-instructions.md

       compile 'com.google.android.gms:play-services-base:7.5.0'
     }

-The recommended Google Play Services version specified in the manifest for version 7.5.0 should be 7571000.
+The recommended Google Play Services version specified in the manifest for version 7.5.0 is 7571000.

 ## Maven